Where to see dolphins

 The Point also gives a good view of the slightly sinister-looking long defensive walls of Fort George, on the other shore of the Firth (and itself another good dolphin watching vantage point).

 You might find the plaque that commemorates the death of the Brahan Seer here.
 (I didn’t on my last visit!)
 He was a kind of Nostradamus of the Highlands who came to a sticky end.
 (He was burned to death in a spiked tar barrel at Chanonry Point.
-But that’s a whole other story.
-A good text on the Brahan Seer is on this link.)
+But that’s a whole other story.)

 And you certainly won’t get the place to yourself.